Clinical trial: Participant recruitment and participation

 It has been observed that participants in clinical trials are disproportionately white.
+Often, minorities are not informed about clinical trials.
 One recent systematic review of the literature found that race/ethnicity as well as sex were not well-represented nor at times even tracked as participants in a large number of clinical trials of hearing loss management in adults.
 This may reduce the validity of findings in respect of non-white patients by not adequately representing the larger populations.

 Locating trials

-Depending on the kind of participants required, sponsors of clinical trials, or contract research organizations working on their behalf, try to find sites with qualified personnel as well as access to patients who could participate in the trial.
-Working with those sites, they may use various recruitment strategies, including patient databases, newspaper and radio advertisements, flyers, posters in places the patients might go (such as doctor's offices), and personal recruitment of patients by investigators.
+Depending on the kind of participants required, sponsors of clinical trials, or contract research organizations working on their behalf, try to find sites with qualified personnel as well as access to people who could participate in the trial.
+Working with those sites, they may use various recruitment strategies, including patient databases, newspaper and radio advertisements, flyers, posters in places the patients might go (such as doctor's offices), and personal recruitment of trial participants by investigators.

-Volunteers with specific conditions or diseases have additional online resources to help them locate clinical trials.
-For example, the Fox Trial Finder connects Parkinson's disease trials around the world to volunteers who have a specific set of criteria such as location, age, and symptoms.
-Other disease-specific services exist for volunteers to find trials related to their condition.
-Volunteers may search directly on ClinicalTrials.gov to locate trials using a registry run by the U.S. National Institutes of Health and National Library of Medicine.
-There also is software that allows clinicians to find trial options for an individual patient based on data such as genomic data.
+Volunteers may search directly to locate trials using a registry run by the U.S. National Institutes of Health and National Library of Medicine to identify studies that are currently recruiting participants, offering simplified navigation and real-time enrollment trial information.
+Software exists to enable clinicians to find trial options for a possible participant based on genomic data for people with cancer.